 Farm employers, owners and operators are required to provide workers' compensation coverage for their employees, regardless of their annual payroll, and all employers are required to post the mandatory workers' compensation notice of compliance poster in both English and Spanish.
-Additionally, farm labor employers.
-However, farm laborers do not have contractors, forepersons, and supervisors who receive the right to strike.
-Farm laborers are protected from notice of an injury must notify the employer, owner or retaliation, including termination, if they are speaking operator of the farm where the injury occurred, and to each other about labor conditions and organizing.
-For questions, please contact Public Employee employers are prohibited from discriminating against farm laborers who request workers' compensation Relations Board at 518-457-6410 or perb.ny.gov. claim forms.
-For questions, please contact Workers' Migrant Farm laborer Housing Permit Effective Compensation at 877-632-4996 orwcb.ny.gov/content/ January 1, 2021: main/coverage-requirements-wc/farms.jsp.
+Additionally, farm labor contractors, forepersons, and supervisors who receive notice of an injury must notify the employer, owner or operator of the farm where the injury occurred, and employers are prohibited from discriminating against farm laborers who request workers' compensation claim forms.
+For questions, please contact Workers' Compensation at 877-632-4996 orwcb.ny.gov/content/ main/coverage-requirements-wc/farms.jsp.

-Employers are required to contact the New York State Disability Insurance and Paid Family Leave Department of Health (or your county Health Department Farm employers, owners and operators are required in some counties) and apply for a permit to operate a to provide New York's disability benefits (DB) and Paid farm or processing labor camp which will be occupied Family Leave (PFL) insurance coverage to eligible farm by one or more migrant workers.
-For information on the laborers.
-See PaidFamilyLeave.ny.gov for information permitting process, please contact the New York State Department of Health at 518-402-7600.
-Find your county on PFL employee eligibility and opt out waivers that employers must give to those who qualify.
-All employers health department: are prohibited from discriminating against employees health.ny.gov/contact/contact_information/ who request DB or PFL claim forms.
+Disability Insurance and Paid Family Leave

+Farm employers, owners and operators are required to provide New York's disability benefits (DB) and Paid Family Leave (PFL) insurance coverage to eligible farm laborers.
+See PaidFamilyLeave.ny.gov for information on PFL employee eligibility and opt out waivers that employers must give to those who qualify.
+All employers are prohibited from discriminating against employees who request DB or PFL claim forms.
 For questions, please call 844-337-6303.
-MIGRANT OR SEASONAL FARM LABORERS (MSFWS)